Tooth Sensitivity: Triggers & Treatment

 Dental Procedure

-It is common to experience some tenderness after root canal treatment, extraction, or crown placement.
-If the symptoms do not go away after a short time, schedule another visit to your dentist, as this could be a sign of infection.
+It is common to experience some tenderness after tooth sensitivity after root canal treatment, extraction or crown placement.
+If the symptoms is continue for more than a week, then consult your doctor to prevent it.

 Cracked Tooth